 - Maximal performance capacity

 While there isn’t a specific metric tied to it, the aspect of performance most easily associated with anaerobic training effect is your ability to perform and repeat sprints.
-The flow of a soccer game is a good point of reference here, where the activity of the game is punctuated with sudden flurries of high-intensity activity.
+The flow of a football game is a good point of reference here, where the activity of the game is punctuated with sudden flurries of high-intensity activity.

 Your body’s most efficient method of transforming fuel into energy requires oxygen, but sometimes your demand for energy exceeds the rate at which enough oxygen is immediately available.
 Luckily, your body has a backup process ready and waiting.
 While not nearly as efficient, the anaerobic energy process can jump into action and keep you going.
 The downside is that it becomes depleted quickly.